cjrose/TF2-Config/README.md

 And that's it!
 Everything will run on it's own when you launch your game next.

+### Startup lag?
+By default, in my custom user module (Located `TF2-Config/cfg/user/modules.cfg`) I have it set for my game to load itemtest and then immediately disconnect on initial game load.
+This is done to pre-load some custom mods, such as a mod to remove the original's floating left hand on higher viewmodel FOVs.

+If you would like to disable this, navigate to `TF2-Config/cfg/user/modules.cfg` and change `dynamic_background=itemtest` to `dynamic_background=off`

 ## Usage
 Included are several extensions I made to make some binds and functionality more accessible.
 You can feel free to disable these by adding `//` before the extensions you don't want to use in `TF2-Config/cfg/user/autoexec.cfg`.